-The primary hypothesis of this work is that, in adults, having a healthy microbiota means that the population is stable over time and does not move into a state where it is highly susceptible to external or internal perturbations, causing a dysbiotic state in the microbiota.
-In order to use the valuable information provided by the empirical law of Taylor’s work, we proposed the use of Langevin’s equation to model how ranking stability evolved over time.
+The primary hypothesis of this work is that, in adults, having a healthy microbiota means that the microbial population is stable over time.
+This stability means the microbiota does not shift and become susceptible to external or internal perturbations causing dysbiosis.
+In order to use the valuable information provided by the empirical law of Taylor’s work, herein we have proposed the use of Langevin’s equation to model how stability ranking changed over time.
 While the system noise component can be directly measured as its variability, the other main term needs to be inferred from the model.
-This term, which we named "fitness", is the one that enables the system to be stable in the face of potential perturbations.
-In ecological terms, this could represent the nature of interactions that are present among bacteria, between bacteria and other minority populations, such as fungi or archaea, between bacteria and the viral component in microbiota, and interactions between the host and the whole microbiota.
-As this is a first step to model the temporal stability of microbiota, and given its complex nature, we calculated fitness using the Fluctuation Dissipation Theorem as a first approximation (64).
-Thus, the fitness of microbiota will still need to be modeled in future works in order to make the model more accurate and give it a higher predictive power.
+This term, which we have named "fitness", enables the system to remain stable when confronted with potential perturbations.
+In ecological terms, this could represent the nature of interactions present among bacteria, between bacteria and other minority populations, such as fungi or archaea, between bacteria and the viral component in microbiota, and interactions between the host and the whole microbiota.
+As this is a first step to model the temporal stability of microbiota, and given its complex nature, we calculated fitness using the Fluctuation Dissipation Theorem as a first approximation (64).Thus, future works are required to model the fitness of microbiota in order to provide a more accurate model with higher predictive power.

-By solving Langevin’s differential equation, we can obtain a phase diagram where each microbiota sample can be placed according to its fitness and variability into one of two phases, according to the ranking stability of the system.
-As we can see in the phase–space in Figure 3, three different conditions that could occur are shown.
-First, we could have a healthy microbiota with some fluctuations, as shown by one of the subjects of Caporaso et al.’s study (48).
-Because this case would have good fitness, its temporal variability would not place the microbiota in the unstable phase of the diagram.
-Second, we have a subject from the study by Dethlefsen and Relman (49) who was perturbed twice by an antibiotic intake.
-His microbiota underwent sufficient change so as to lose its stability, and hence be placed in the unstable part.
-In this location, it is more sensitive to potential perturbations such as, for example, opportunist infections.
-In this third and last condition, the subject was already in the unstable phase due to a health issue, i.e. IBS.
-This can be observed in one of the patients from Durban et al.’s study (12).
-In addition, it was shown that this subject’s health status improved during the time the experiment was carried out, implying that his microbiota also recovered the stability it had lost.
-It is interesting to note that in the subject’s health from the study made by David et al. (53) who suffered a Salmonella infection during the experiment, there was a significant shift in variability and a final recovery from the perturbed state (see Supplementary Figure S3).
+By solving Langevin’s differential equation, we obtain a phase diagram where each microbiota sample can be placed by its fitness and variability into one of two phases, according to the stability ranking of the system.
+As shown by the phase–space in Figure 3, three different conditions can occur.
+The first is a healthy microbiota with some fluctuations, as shown by one of the subjects in Caporaso et al. (48).
+As this case would have good fitness, its temporal variability would not place the microbiota in the unstable phase of the diagram.
+Secondly, we have a subject from the study by Dethlefsen and Relman (49) whose microbiota was perturbed twice by an antibiotic intake, undergoing sufficient change so as to lose its stability, and hence be placed in the unstable part.
+In this location, it is more sensitive to potential perturbations such as, for example, opportunistic infections.
+In the third and last condition, the subject was already in the unstable phase due to a health issue, i.e. IBS.
+This can be observed in one of the patients in Durban et al. (12).
+In addition, it was shown that this subject’s health status improved during the experiment, implying that his/her microbiota also recovered stability.
+Interestingly, in the study made by David et al. (53) the subject who had a Salmonella infection during the experiment underwent a significant shift in variability with eventual recovery from the perturbed state (see Supplementary Figure S3).